angel-altuve/archlinux-install-script/README.md

 ![https://github.com/angel-altuve/dotfiles/blob/main/screenshots/xmonad.png?raw=true](https://github.com/angel-altuve/dotfiles/blob/main/screenshots/xmonad.png?raw=true)

-**This script must be executed after arch has been installed, so it is not a pre-install script but a post-install script.**
+**this script must be executed after having installed archlinux so it is not a pre-install script but a post-install script.**

 ## dependencies